HowaiMak/UofG-LHC-ATLAS-bjets/README.md

 Within the code files, comments and references are listed for easy understanding and modification.
 There are two major events simulation in the codes:
 - Bottom quark signal: $ttbar$
 - Background contaminations: $WW$, $ZZ$, $Z+jet$
-In order to switch between the modes, modify ttbar-dilep.cmnd file by commenting out or turn on/off each condition.
+//In order to switch between the modes, modify ttbar-dilep.cmnd file by commenting out or turn on/off each condition.
 The detailed applications of the functions and code are all in the pythia manual.
 The ATLAS_2023_BJETS.cc file can be modified at own convinience for investigating different structures and filtering conditions.

 ## Startup
 The procedure used to start-up a simulation is as follows: